 Your surplus is simply your income minus expenses!
 It is essential to become Financially Independent.Rick Orford

 Sounds like a lot of work?
-Nope.
-I set up a pre-filled spreadsheet for you.
-You can download my example cash flow spreadsheet here and follow along.
+No, I did most of the word and a pre-filled spreadsheet for you.
+You can download my example budget spreadsheet here and follow along.

 As you can see, I pre-filled two months of Income & Expenses.

 Now it’s your turn to download your income + expenses from your online banking and put them all here in the spreadsheet.